The solution to a damaged partition boot sector is to overwrite it with a new, properly configured one using the bootrec command.

 Important: The following instructions apply to Windows 8, Windows 7, and Windows Vista.
 Boot sector issues also occur in Windows XP but the solution involves a different process.
 See How To Write a New Partition Boot Sector To a Windows XP System Partition for help.

-Note: The Command Prompt available from the System Recovery Options menu is similar to the one available from within Windows and works very similarly between operating systems.
+Note: The Command Prompt available from the Advanced Startup Options and System Recovery Options menus is similar to the one available from within Windows and works very similarly between operating systems.

 At the prompt, type the bootrec command as shown below and then press Enter: